filiphric/how-to-steal-ai-job/slides.md

 <!--
 - there are luckily examples of good practice
-- there are companiesthat **know** that AI is the future, they are pushing their engineers to become AI fluent
+- there are companies that **know** that AI is the future, they are pushing their engineers to become AI fluent
 - a great example is shopify
   - cursor being used outside of engineering finance, sales, support - using cursor
   - building MCPs